twitter/finatra/source/user-guide/json/index.markdown

 }
 ```

-## <a name="case-class-deserializer">Improved `case class` deserializer</a>
+## Improved `case class` deserializer
 ===============================

 Finatra provides a custom [`case class` deserializer](https://github.com/twitter/finatra/blob/master/jackson/src/main/scala/com/twitter/finatra/json/internal/caseclass/jackson/FinatraCaseClassDeserializer.scala) which overcomes limitations in jackson-scala-module:

-* Throw a JsonException when 'non Option' fields are missing in the incoming json
+* Throws a `JsonException` when non-optional fields are missing from the parsed JSON.
-* Use default values when fields are missing in the incoming json
+* Use default values when fields are missing in the incoming JSON.
-* Properly deserialize a Seq\[Long\] (see https://github.com/FasterXML/jackson-module-scala/issues/62)
+* Properly deserialize a `Seq[Long]` (see https://github.com/FasterXML/jackson-module-scala/issues/62).
-* Support "wrapped values" using `WrappedValue` (this is needed since jackson-scala-module does not support `@JsonCreator`)
+* Support "wrapped values" using `WrappedValue` (this is needed since jackson-scala-module does not support `@JsonCreator`).
 * Support for accumulating JSON parsing errors (instead of failing fast).
 * Support for field and method level validations which also accumulate errors.

 ## <a name="routing-json" href="#routing-json">Integration with Routing</a>
 ===============================

-If a custom `case class` is used as a route callback's input type Finatra will parse the request body into the custom request class.
+If a custom `case class` is used as a route callback's input type, Finatra will parse the request body into the custom request class.
 Similar to declaratively parsing a `GET` request (described above), Finatra will perform validations and return a `400 BadRequest` with a list of any accumulated errors in JSON format.

 Suppose you wanted to handle POST's of the following JSON (representing a group of tweet ids):
 ```json